AWS Introduction

 This command will list all the security groups in your AWS account along with their details.

-Identify the security group that has unrestricted inbound access on all uncommon ports.
+Identify the security group that has unrestricted inbound access on all Non-HTTP Ports.
 You can identify it by checking the inbound rules of each security group.

 Step 2: Use the AWS CLI command to update the security group to restrict inbound access.

-Once you have identified the security group that has unrestricted inbound access on all uncommon ports, you can use the following AWS CLI command to update the security group to restrict inbound access:
+Once you have identified the security group that has unrestricted inbound access on all Non-HTTP Ports, you can use the following AWS CLI command to update the security group to restrict inbound access:

 aws ec2 revoke-security-group-ingress --group-id <security-group-id> --protocol tcp --port <port-range> --cidr <ip-address>